obrochtawj/obrochtawj.github.io/research.md

 ## Collective Action and Critical Events
 * Is Muslim radicalization a byproduct of low socioeconomic status or identity threat?
 Survey experiment in Bosnia.
-(Under Review)
+(Published in _British Journal of Political Science_)
 * Are elected and unelected officials differentially responsive to critical events?
 Newly collected attendance data in the UK.
 (Under Review)
 * How do country leaders use electoral system change to influence the international community's evaluation of election fraus?